Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: IREG to two loop order: gauge theories

 Finally, we notice that our end result is already gauge invariant\footnote{Actually, the terms proportional to $\rho_{IREG}$; $\rho$ (which are correlated to $I_{log}^{2}(\lambda^{2})$,$I_{log}^{(2)}(\lambda^{2})$; $\epsilon^{-2}$) are gauge invariant diagram by diagram, in accordance to the findings of \cite{Abbott}.} and local (non-local terms are encoded in $\rho$ or $\rho_{IREG}$, which vanish as already pointed out), although we didn't include any counterterms yet.
 This implies that any gauge breaking or non-local terms appearing in the counterterms must cancel among themselves.
 Also, with a similar reasoning regarding eq. \ref{eq: pattern ilog2}, it is not hard to convince oneself that, apart from $\rho_{IREG}$, only terms with $I_{log}^{2}(\lambda^{2})$ or $I_{log}(\lambda^{2})$ can appear in the counterterms and the end result must be independent of $I_{log}^{2}(\lambda^{2})$.
 This is indeed the case as shown in table \ref{tab: ct YM ireg} for IREG and table \ref{tab: ct YM dreg} for dimensional methods.
+We should emphasize that our results for CDR exactly reproduce the ones found in previous works \cite{Abbott}.